rpardini/adoptium-deb-installer/README.md

 * Investigate and _maybe_ support the "large heap" builds
 * Investigate `/usr/lib/jvm/default-java` and its implications
 * If in download mode, emit instructions for the final user on how to use pre-downloaded file mode.
+* Figure out the actual copyright for this, it says GPL-3 but I'm not sure

 # Credits

-* Of course, AdoptOpenJDK for all of actual amazing work, and for the API.
+* Of course, [AdoptOpenJDK](https://adoptopenjdk.net/) for all of actual amazing work, and for the API.
-* Alin Andrei for the original oracle-jdk8-installer @TODO
+* [Alin Andrei/webupd8](https://launchpad.net/~webupd8team/+archive/ubuntu/java) for the original `oracle-jdk8-installer` from which I started this work
-* Some guy for providing debsign_osx.sh @TODO
+* Jesper Birkestrøm for providing [debsign_osx.sh](https://gist.github.com/birkestroem/ad4866ae7b823820bf51)
 * Launchpad for actually building on many architectures and hosting the whole thing